24 Aug How to Prevent Eye Strain While Watching TV

 Watching a lot of TV not only causes TV eye strain but also may cause, fatigue, sharp pain, headaches, and overall tiredness of the eyes.

-In the future, before you sit down to binge on Netflix or catch up on the shows you’ve recorded, keep these tips in mind for protecting your eyes from eye strain while watching TV:
+In the future, before you sit down to binge on Netflix or catch up on the shows you’ve recorded, keep these tips in mind for protecting your eyes and prevent eye strain while watching TV:

 - Sit approximately 8 to 10 feet from the TV screen.
 The general rule of thumb is to be at least 5 times the distance from the screen as the screen is wide.